VicenteGJ/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
-I create a new dataframe variable called nonna without NA's.
+I create a new dataframe variable called nonna without NAs.
 Here is a summary table

 ```r